 - 1/2 cup whole rolled oats

-- 1 cup milk of your choice (I use unsweetened vanilla almond milk)
+- 1 cup milk of your choice try soy milk for protein and antioxidants

 - 1/4 teaspoon cinnamon